mateo0023/web_dev_class/Readme.md

 Head here for [HTML](#Forms)

 You can add an event listener to the Submit button or when the values are changed.
+For a full reference, head over to [MDN](https://developer.mozilla.org/en-US/docs/Learn/Forms/Form_validation#validating_forms_using_javascript)

 ## JSON